studersi/test-4/tutorial-7/README.md

 ```

-The Core Rules come with a base configuration file named `crs-setup.conf` which we prepared above.
-The copy step of the original example file guarantees that we can update the Core Rules distribution without harming our copy of the config file unless we want to.
-We now have the option to edit settings in that settings file.
-However, the strategy for this series of config files has been to define all the important things in our single apache configuration file.
-We do not want to insert the contents of the `crs-setup.conf` file into our configuration, but we include it, in order to get the minimal set of config items needed to run the Core Rules.
+The Core Rules come with a base configuration file named `crs-setup.conf` which we prepared during the installation.
+The step copying the original example file guarantees that we can update the Core Rules distribution without harming our copy of the config file unless we want to.

+We have the option to edit settings in that base configuration file.
+However, the strategy for this series of tutorials has been to define all the important things in our single apache configuration file.
+We do not want to insert the complete contents of the `crs-setup.conf` file into our configuration, but we include it, in order to get the minimal set of configuration items needed to run the Core Rules.
 I do not want to dive into all the options in the settings file, but it is worth to have a look.

 As for now, we leave the file untouched, but we take three important values out of `crs-setup.conf` and define it in our config so we have them in sight at all times.
 We define two thresholds in the unconditional rule _900110_: The inbound anomaly score and the outbound anomaly score.
 This is done via the `setvar` action which sets both values to 1000.

 What does that mean?
-The Core Rules work with a scoring system.
+The Core Rules work with a scoring mechanism by default.
 For every rule a request violates, there is a score being raised.
 When all the request rules have passed, the score is compared to the limit.
 If if hits the limit, the request is blocked.
-The same thing happens with the responses.
+The same thing happens with the responses, where we want to avoid information leaks to reach the client.

 The Core Rules come in blocking mode by default.
 If a rule is violated and the score hits the limit, the blocking will be effective immediately.
 But we are not yet sure our service runs smoothly and the danger of false alarms is always there.
 We want to avoid unwanted blocks, so we set the threshold at a value of 1000.
 Rule violations score with 5 points at most, so even if cumulation is possible, a request is unlikely to hit the limit.
 Yet, we remain in blocking mode and when we grow more confident in our configuration, we can lower the threshold gradually.

-The second rule, id `900000`, defines the _Paranoia Level_.
-The groups are divided in four groups, paranoia level 1 - 4.
+The second rule, id `900000`, defines the _Paranoia Level_ to 1.
+The Core Rules are divided in four groups at paranoia levels 1 - 4.
 As the name suggests, the higher the paranoia level, the more paranoid the rules.
 The default is paranoia level 1 where the rules are quite sane and false alarms are rare.
 When you raise the PL to 2, additional rules are enabled.
-Starting PL 2, you will face false alarms; also named false positives.
-This number grows with PL3 and when you arrive PL4 you are likely to face false alarms like mad; paranoid so to say.
-We will deal with false positives later in this tutorial, but for the moment you just need to be aware that you can control the aggressiveness of the ruleset with the paranoia level setting.
+Starting PL 2, you will face more and more false alarms; also named false positives.
+This number grows with PL3 and when you arrive PL4 you are likely to face false alarms as if your web application firewall would have turned quite paranoid so to say.
+We will deal with false positives later in this tutorial, but for the moment you just need to be aware that you can control the aggressiveness of the rule set with the paranoia level setting.

 In the center of the config snipped follows the include statement, which loads all files with suffix `.conf` from the rules sub folder in the CRS directory.
 This is where all the rules are being loaded.
 Let's cast a eye on them: